 The procedures open-vector, open-input-vector and open-output-vector return the port that is created.
-The procedures call-with-input-vector and call-with-output-vector call the procedure proc with the port as single argument, and then return the value(s) of this call after closing the port.
-The procedures with-input-from-vector and with-output-to-vector dynamically bind the current input-port and current output-port respectively to the port created for the duration of a call to the procedure thunk with no argument.
-The value(s) of the call to thunk are returned after closing the port.
+The procedures call-with-input-vector and call-with-output-vector create a vector port, call the procedure proc with the port as single argument and then close the port.
+The procedures with-input-from-vector and with-output-to-vector create a vector port, dynamically bind the current input-port and current output-port respectively to the port created for the duration of a call to the procedure thunk with no argument, and then close the port.
+The procedures call-with-input-vector and with-input-from-vector return the value returned by the procedures proc and thunk respectively.
+The procedures call-with-output-vector and with-output-to-vector return the vector accumulated in the port (see get-output-vector).